This report covers the 2016 calendar year.

 The London Benchmarking Group model is used by companies to assess and report on the value and achievements of their corporate community investment.
-It takes the form of a matrix that helps to summarise, and quantify, the achievements of a community activity.
-It breaks down the elements of the activity, detailing the different inputs, then going on to establish the outputs and, eventually, the impacts that these have achieved.
+It takes the form of a matrix that helps to summarise and quantify, the achievements of a community activity.
+It breaks down the elements of the activity by detailing the different inputs and then proceeding to establish the outputs and the impacts that these have achieved.

-We evaluated the effectiveness of our English on Air activities run during the academic year 2013/2014 with reference to the London Benchmarking Group model.
-Using the areas indicated below, we developed questionnaires covering the areas indicated below and conducted surveys with the participating students and teachers in order to develop a scorecard providing insights for each of the following areas:
+We evaluated the effectiveness of our English on Air activities run during the 2015/2016 academic year with reference to the London Benchmarking Group model.
+Using the areas indicated below, we developed questionnaires covering the areas indicated below and conducted surveys with the participating students and teachers.
+This allowed us to develop a scorecard providing insights for each of the following areas:

 - Leverage company resources